 Another example is the book titled, Chosen Faith, Chosen Land: The Untold Story of America's 21st-Century Shakers

 by Jeannine Lauber (Down East Books, 2009).
 There is a two page description of "Simple Gifts" by Elder Joseph Brackett Jr. on pages 122-23.
 On page 123, there is a small color picture of American composer, Aaron Copland meeting Sister Mildred Barker in 1974.
 There are numerous errors in the caption for this picture.

 First, Copland's name is misspelled as "Copeland."
 Next, The Shakers were NOT invited to attend a birthday party for Copland as the caption indicates.
-They met at a university librarian's home thanks to the special arrangements made by Shaker scholar, Roger Hall.
-And third, there is no credit given to the photographer, Gail Hall, who took this historic picture.
+They met at a university librarian's home thanks to the special arrangements made by Shaker scholar, Roger Lee Hall.
+And third, there is no credit given to photographer, Gail Hall, who took this historic picture in Shaker Heights, Ohio:

-Read the full story about this historic meeting as told by the person who arranged it at:
+Read the story about this historic meeting as told by the person who arranged it at:

 Aaron Copland Meets The Shakers

 Christmas at Canterbury